Date: May 18, 2020; updated August 25, 2020

 Out of concern for the well-being of all in our communities, everyone is urged to monitor carefully and abide by the directives of federal, state and local authorities, as well as guidelines from the Centers for Disease Control.

-The dispensation from the obligation to attend Sunday Mass for persons with health reasons or concerns remains in effect for all in the Archdiocese through Sunday, August 2.
+The dispensation from the obligation to attend Sunday Mass for persons with health reasons or concerns remains in effect for all in the Archdiocese through Monday, September 28.
 Because of this, those wishing to participate in Mass and receive Holy Communion can do so by attending any Mass any day of the week.
 Some parishes may wish to consider encouraging people to come on weekdays to help manage the number of attendees.
 While those who are at high risk or who care for someone at risk can and should stay home and participate in an online or televised liturgy, Archbishop Gregory J. Hartmayer, OFM Conv., encourages those who are healthy and are not burdened with the fear of being exposed to the virus to begin returning to Mass and receive the grace of the Sacraments of Reconciliation and Eucharist.
 Watching the celebration of the Mass on the computer or TV cannot become a substitute for receiving the sacraments.

 Persons are encouraged to take their temperature before leaving home and to avoid coming to church if the temperature is 99.6 or greater.
 Taking of temperature at church entrances is allowed, according to the parish’s published or announced procedure.
 Anyone who is not feeling well should remain at home, out of concern for others.
 Those who are at risk or concerned that they or their family might become sick should stay at home and view live-streamed or online Masses.